royagustafson/availity-homework/README.md

 2. Not sure yet
 3. Availity cuts down the amount of time and effort required when switching doctors, following referrals, or getting prescriptions, by giving medical offices a common language to talk to each other and share important information.
 4. See "LispParenthesesHelper.java" and "LispParenthesesHelperTest.java."
 Code is fully functional and all tests pass.
-5. Start the React server by running "npm start" under the "client" directory.
-Form is stubbed and not connected to a server.
+5. See "RegistrationForm.tsx".
+Start the React server by running "npm start" under the "client" directory.
+Form is fully functional (front-end only).
 6. See "EnrolleeReaderService.java."
-This code is NOT functional, but demonstrates how I'd go about this project with simple CSV libraries.
+This code is NOT functional, but demonstrates how I'd go about this project with a simple CSV libraries.